Samuel Elbert: Battle of Brier Creek

+End of the war

-The Patriot movement at Augusta petitioned the Continental Congress to offer Brigadier General James Inglis Hamilton in exchange for Elbert, and to arrange for his promotion to the rank of brigadier general in the Continental Army.
+The Patriot movement at Augusta petitioned the Continental Congress to offer the return of captured Brigadier General James Inglis Hamilton in exchange for Elbert, and to arrange for Elbert's promotion to the rank of brigadier general in the Continental Army.
 This request was granted after the capture of Charleston by the British in 1780.

 Elbert went immediately to George Washington's headquarters in the north.
-General Washington was elated to accept Elbert's services, and at the Siege of Yorktown in 1781, Elbert was given command of a brigade.
+Washington was elated to accept Elbert's services, and at the Siege of Yorktown in 1781, Elbert was given command of a brigade.
 While at Yorktown, he made a lasting friendship with a young French general, the Marquis de Lafayette.
-This friendship continued after war's end, and these two men maintained a friendly correspondence for many years.
+This friendship continued after the war's end, and these two men maintained a friendly correspondence for many years.
 Such was Elbert's admiration for Lafayette that he named one of his sons after him.

 In 1782, the General Assembly of Georgia chose Elbert, General Lachlan McIntosh, Edward Telfair and a number of other prominent Georgians to serve as commissioners at a conference with the Creek and Cherokee Indians regarding their title to certain Georgia lands.
 A meeting took place at Augusta in May 1783.
 In a May 31 treaty, the Cherokee ceded a tract between the Tugaloo and Oconee Rivers.
-According to Hugh McCall's The History of Georgia, Before the conference had ended, the news reached Georgia that a peace treaty had been concluded between Great Britain and her former colonies.
+According to Hugh McCall's The History of Georgia, Before the conference had ended, news reached Georgia that a peace treaty had been concluded between Great Britain and her former colonies.

-Postwar activities
+Post-war activities

 Many honors were bestowed upon Samuel Elbert.
-He was elected Sheriff of Chatham County and chosen Vestryman for Christ Church, the first church in the new nation to organize a Sunday school.
+He was elected Sheriff of Chatham County and chosen vestryman for Christ Church, the first church in the new nation to organize a Sunday school.
 In 1784, he was selected as one of five delegates from the Society of the Cincinnati, an organization comprising officers who had fought in the Revolution.
 The same year, he was elected to the General Assembly of Georgia to be a delegate to the United States Congress.
 This latter honor he was forced to refuse, because he felt, after the long rigors of war, his physical condition was not at its best.